whatisnuclear/website/anp-history-documentary.md

 Heat Transfer Reactor Experiments (HTREs) which can still be seen sitting out in the parking lot of the EBR-I museum in Idaho.

-Dr. Jake Hecla, Stanton Postdoctoral Fellow at MIT, painstakingly digitized this material from a stack of video cassettes with the help of John Webb.
-He also tracked down the living descendants of George Pomeroy and Otto Woike to get permission to post the film.
-The people who saved this film and got it to Dr.
-Hecla are: Lee Hite, David Carpenter, in memory of: John Webb W7NWH, Otto Woike, George Pomeroy, and Gunnar Thornton
+Dr. Jake Hecla, Stanton Postdoctoral Fellow at MIT, digitized this material with the help of John Webb.
+The people who saved this film and got it to Dr. Hecla are Lee Hite and David Carpenter.
+The late John Webb (W7NWH), Otto Woike, George Pomeroy, and Gunnar Thornton contributed to the development and preservation of this film.

 This page contains a full transcript of the recordings with links to the specific timestamps in the films.